-Enterprise SATA SSDs have proven to be sufficient replacements for traditional spinning disk drives, but they encounter performance challenges for some of today's modern workloads.
-These are mostly due to the 6Gb/s performance limitation of the SATA III interface, the use of traditional hard drive processes, and a single half-duplex path to move data.
+Though sufficient replacements for traditional spinning disk drives, enterprise SATA SSDs encounter performance challenges for some modern workloads.
+These challenges are a direct result of the 6Gb/s SATA III performance limitation, the use of traditional hard drive processes, and a single half-duplex transmission path.

-Value SAS SSDs are a better option than enterprise SATA SSDs as they deliver increased application performance and better CPU utilization at very competitive price points.
-They also provide an easy enterprise SATA SSD replacement path as SAS and SATA SSDs can be used in the same drive bay typically resulting in no changes to the server or existing infrastructure.
+When compared to enterprise SATA SSDs, value SAS SSDs are a better option as they deliver faster application performance and improved CPU utilization at very competitive price points.
+Value SAS SSDs also provide an easy replacement path for enterprise SATA SSD since both types of SSDs can reside in the same drive and easily swapped without any server or infrastructure changes.